-Next week we will publish our latest weekly newsletter.
-As a reminder, in 1Q20, we plan to introduce a new major initiative that will better bring our sports tech community of thousands of sports tech execs (Pro teams, leagues, sports startups, VCs/investors, brands, etc.) together, so stay tuned!
+As a reminder, we plan to soon introduce a new major initiative that will better bring our sports tech community of thousands of sports tech execs (Pro teams, leagues, sports startups, VCs/investors, brands, etc.) together, so stay tuned!

 If you have any questions about The Upside, need help with business development or fund raising, want to join our community of thousands of sports and tech execs (pro teams, leagues, athletes, investors..), or want to have access to our premium content, please check out Sports Tech Advisors and contact us at firstname.lastname@example.org

 If you love sports performance, are good with data analytics, the 49ers (NFL) are looking for a sports performance analyst, to apply go here to see this job as well as all the other jobs.

 Lastly check out the free webinar on US soccer high performance organized by US Soccer.
 The webinar will take place tomorrow, Tuesday, Mar 31, 2020 at 11 am EST. You can sign up here.

 🥽 GWU uses VR to take you inside a coronavirus-damaged lung

 ⌚Nike offers workout app for free as COVID-19 keeps people indoors